SolidRun/lx2160a_build/README.md

 For SPI boot, boot thru SD card and then load the _xspi_ images to system memory and flash it using the `sf probe` and `sf update` commands.
 An example below loads the image through TFTP prototocl, flashes and then verifies the image -

 `sf probe; setenv ipaddr 192.168.15.223; setenv serverip 192.168.15.3; tftp 0xa0000000 lx2160acex7_xspi_2000_700_2600_8_5_2_xspi.img;sf update 0xa0000000 0 $filesize; sf read 0xa4000000 0 $filesize; cmp 0xa0000000 0xa4000000 $filesize`

+And then set boot DIP switch on COM to off/off/off/off from numbers 1 to 4 (dip number 5 is not used.
+Notice the marking 'ON' on the DIP switch)

+For eMMC boot (supported only thru LX2160A silicon rev 2 which is LX2160A COM Express type 7 rev 1.5 and newer) -

+`load mmc 0:1 0xa4000000 ubuntu-core.img`

+`mmc dev 1`

+`mmc write 0xa4000000 0 0xd2000`

+And then set boot DIP switch on COM to off/on/on/off from numbers 1 to 4 (dip number 5 is not used, notice the marking 'ON' on the DIP switch)

+After booting Ubuntu you must resize the boot partition; for instance if booted under eMMC then login as root/root; then fdisk /dev/mmcblk1; delete first partition and then recreate it starting from 131072 (64MByte) to the end of the volume.
+Do not remove the signaute since it indicates for the kernel which partition ID to use.

+After resizing the partition; resize the ext4 boot volume by running 'resize2fs /dev/mmcblk1p1'

+Afterwards run update the RTC and update the repository -

+`dhclient -i eth0; ntpdate pool.ntp.org; apt update`

+If using a GPU then install the linux-firmware package that contains GPU firmwares -

+`apt install linux-firmware`